Inform4/TSAna/README.md

     Logarithmic sum of big disconts   7.
     END.

-Now, one can decide if 64 big disconts around 00:48:34 and 53 big disconts around 01:24:29 with a lots of 'little' disconts mostly everywhere are acceptable or not (practically they disappear if option --discont-reverse isn't used).
+Now, one can decide if 64 big disconts around 00:48:34 and 53 big disconts around 01:24:29 with a lots of 'little' disconts mostly everywhere are acceptable or not (practically the 'little' disconts disappear if option --discont-reverse isn't used).
 That's it.

 If you are looking for a deep inspection analyser, you are wrong.
 This tool analyses the continuation counter of the transport stream and shows up, how often the continuation breaks.